 Adobe XD, known in 2016 as Adobe Experience Design CC when released in its beta stage, is one of the many trailblazing design tools in the Adobe Creative Suite.
 For the last four years, XD stole many web and mobile designers’ hearts with ease of use and understanding of the workflow between designers and developers.
 It is a vector-based design tool that can be used to create products at any stage, from prototypes and mockups to final designs all the way to user testing.

 Adobe XD is presently the industry’s fastest UX (user experience) design solution.
 Whether your team is composed of 5 or 5,000 people, you can build design systems, share and develop your XD projects together.

-You can test the user experience, design, functionality of your mobile application, or website.
+You can test the user experience, design, and functionality of your mobile application, or website.

-The possibility of creating impressive mobile app prototypes and testing it directly on your phone is something you will definitely love.
+The possibility of creating impressive mobile app prototypes and testing them directly on your phone is something you will definitely love.

 Who Would Benefit from Using Adobe XD?

 XD is an excellent tool for independent designers, and small and large web development teams.
 The software enables users to collaborate on design projects.
 You can keep all your colleagues on track and organized in a single project without losing track of progress and the necessary tasks.